impactorbitco/handbook-main/content/ims/policies/HR/IR35 Off Payroll Workers Policy.md

 **1. Introduction**

-This policy outlines Green Orbit Digital's approach to compliance with the Off-Payroll Working Rules, commonly known as IR35, as set out by HM Revenue and Customs (HMRC).
+This policy outlines Impact Orbit Creative Group's approach to compliance with the Off-Payroll Working Rules, commonly known as IR35, as set out by HM Revenue and Customs (HMRC).
 The purpose of this policy is to ensure that all engagements with off-payroll workers are assessed and managed in accordance with IR35 legislation and any associated guidance.

 **2. Scope**

-This policy applies to all individuals engaged by Green Orbit Digital who provide their services through an intermediary, such as a personal service company (PSC), and are therefore potentially subject to the Off-Payroll Working Rules (IR35).
+This policy applies to all individuals engaged by Impact Orbit Creative Group who provide their services through an intermediary, such as a personal service company (PSC), and are therefore potentially subject to the Off-Payroll Working Rules (IR35).

 **3. Compliance Responsibilities**

-- **Green Orbit Digital:** It is the responsibility of Green Orbit Digital to assess the employment status of off-payroll workers and determine whether IR35 applies to their engagement.
+- **Impact Orbit Creative Group:** It is the responsibility of Impact Orbit Creative Group to assess the employment status of off-payroll workers and determine whether IR35 applies to their engagement.
 This assessment will be conducted using reasonable care and in accordance with HMRC guidelines.
 - **Managers and Hiring Teams:** Managers and hiring teams responsible for engaging off-payroll workers must work closely with the HR and Finance departments to ensure that all engagements comply with IR35 legislation.
 They must provide all necessary information to facilitate the status determination process.
 - **HR Department:** The HR department is responsible for overseeing the status determination process, ensuring that all relevant information is obtained, and ensuring that determinations are made in a timely and accurate manner.